nilslukas/nilshendriklukas.github.io/_pages/about.md

 Guten Tag :wave: ,
 I am an Assistant Professor at <a href="https://mbzuai.ac.ae/">MBZUAI</a> in Abu Dhabi focusing on Secure and Private Machine Learning.
 Previously, I earned my PhD at the University of Waterloo in Canada, where I was supervised by <a href="https://cs.uwaterloo.ca/~fkerschb/">Florian Kerschbaum</a>.
-In my PhD, I interned at <a href="https://www.microsoft.com/en-us/research/group/privacy-preserving-machine-learning-innovation/publications/">Microsoft Research</a> and <a href="https://www.borealisai.com/">Borealis AI</a> and I was generously supported by the David R. Cheriton scholarship.
+I interned at <a href="https://www.microsoft.com/en-us/research/group/privacy-preserving-machine-learning-innovation/publications/">Microsoft Research</a> and <a href="https://www.borealisai.com/">Borealis AI</a> and I was generously supported by the David R. Cheriton scholarship.
-In 2024, my doctor's thesis received the <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-2024-mathematics-doctoral-prizes-top-honour">Top Mathematics Doctoral Prize</a> at the University of Waterloo and
+My doctor's thesis received the <a href="https://cs.uwaterloo.ca/news/nils-lukas-receives-2024-mathematics-doctoral-prizes-top-honour">Top Mathematics Doctoral Prize</a> at the University of Waterloo and
 I was a finalist for the <a href="https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/governor-generals-gold-medal-winners">Governor General’s Gold Medal</a>.
 <br>
 <div style="text-align: center;">